-Life starts with the breath and ends with the breath.
+Life begins with the breath and ends with the breath.
 Air is the most important nutrient.
 Without breath there is no life.
 Breathing is the most important thing that a human being does every minute of every day, between 7000 and 25,000 times.
 The breath is taken for granted, as breathing seems to happen "automatically", without conscious effort.
-However, the process of breathing or "respiration" is directly related to physiologic needs of the body for a continuous supply of energy and for continuous disposal of waste.
+However, the process of breathing, or "respiration", is directly related to physiologic needs of the body for a continuous supply of energy and for continuous disposal of waste.

 Inhaled air contains nitrogen, oxygen, carbon dioxide, methane, helium, argon and water vapor, in addition to aromas (which are complex chemicals), dust, microbes and spores from plants.
 Each inhale also brings in the life force energy to which you are connected.
 Exhaling, which is of equal or greater importance to the inhale, releases carbon dioxide, the major waste of carbon-based food metabolism.
 (One need only observe the whale, as shown, and note the tremendous amount of force generated on the exhale breath to realize its importance.)